Multi-Cell Random Beamforming: Achievable Rate and Degrees of Freedom Region: Degrees of freedom region in multi-cell Random Beamforming: high-SNR analysis

 \begin{theorem} For the single-cell RBF with $N_T$ transmit antennas and user density coefficient $\alpha$, the maximum achievable DoF and the corresponding optimal number of transmit beams are\footnotemark

 \end{theorem}

-In Fig. \ref{fig:simulation sum rate}, we use simulations to confirm Lemma \ref{lemma:theoDoF single-cell}.
+In Fig. \ref{fig:simulation sum-rate}, we use simulations to confirm Lemma \ref{lemma:theoDoF single-cell}.
 It is observed that the newly obtained sum-rate scaling law, $R_{\text{ RBF}}=d_{RBF}(\alpha,M)\log_2\rho$, in the single-cell RBF case is very accurate, even for small values of SNR $\rho$ and number of users $K=\lfloor \rho^{\alpha}\rfloor$.
 Compared with Fig. \ref{fig:10c} for the conventional scaling law $R_{\rm RBF}=M\log_2(\eta\log K)$, a much quicker convergence is observed here.
-The DoF approach thus provides a more efficient way of characterizing the achievable sum rate for single-cell RBF.
-Also observe that the sum rate for $M=2$ is higher than that for $M=4$.
+The DoF approach thus provides a more efficient way of characterizing the achievable sum-rate for single-cell RBF.
+Also observe that the sum-rate for $M=2$ is higher than that for $M=4$.
 This is because with $N_T=4$ and $\alpha=1$ in this example, the optimal number of beams to achieve $d_{RBF}^*(1) = 2$ is $M_{RBF}^*(1) = 2$ from (\ref{eq:single Mstar}).
-Since many previous studies have observed that adjusting the number of beams according to the number of users in single-cell RBF can improve the achievable sum rate (see, e.g., \cite{Vicario01}-\cite{Kountouris01}), our study here can be considered as a theoretical explanation for such an observation.
+Since many previous studies have observed that adjusting the number of beams according to the number of users in single-cell RBF can improve the achievable sum-rate (see, e.g., \cite{Vicario01}-\cite{Kountouris01}), our study here can be considered as a theoretical explanation for such an observation.

 In Fig. \ref{fig:DoFsingle}, we show the maximum DoF and the corresponding optimal number of transmit beams versus the user density coefficient $\alpha$ with $N_T=4$ for single-cell RBF, according to Theorem \ref{theorem:1}.
-It is observed that to maximize the achievable sum rate, we should only transmit more data beams when the number of users increases beyond a certain threshold.
+It is observed that to maximize the achievable sum-rate, we should only transmit more data beams when the number of users increases beyond a certain threshold.
 It is also observed that the maximum DoF $d_{RBF}^*(\alpha) = 4$ with $M=N_T = 4$ is attained when $\alpha\geq 3$ since $M_{RBF}^*(3) = 4$.